In this tutorial, we will see how to convert a PIE executable into a library.

 If dlopen returns an error, please read the following section about glibc >= 2.29.

-The transformation of the execution flow can be represented as follow:
+The transformation of the execution flow can be represented as follows:

 dlopen error: cannot dynamically load position-independent executable

-Loading PIE binaries as shared libraries wasn’t indeed really an intended use case for dlopen, and it used to work without really being properly supported.
-One of the reasons is that it does not seem that trivial to support all the possible use cases (issues with some relocations and ELF constructors).
+Loading PIE binaries as shared libraries was not really an intended use case for dlopen, and it used to work without being properly supported.
+One reason is that it does not seem trivial to support all possible use cases (issues with certain relocations and ELF constructors).

-These glibc versions now implements a check to deny calls to dlopen with PIE binaries.
-This is done by verifying the DF_1_PIE flag isn’t present in the list of dynamic information flags.
+These glibc versions now implement a check to deny dlopen calls with PIE binaries.
+This is done by verifying that the DF_1_PIE flag is not present in the dynamic information flags.

-In order to circumvent this test, LIEF can be used to remove this DF_1_PIE flag:
+To circumvent this check, LIEF can be used to remove the DF_1_PIE flag:

 import lief